-Endoscopic third ventriculostomy is a surgical procedure that may be offered to children and adults who have been diagnosed with obstructive or non-communicating hydrocephalus.
+Endoscopic third ventriculostomy is a surgical procedure offered to children and adults diagnosed with obstructive or non-communicating hydrocephalus.

-Shunting, or using a small silicone tubing to divert the cerebrospinal fluid (CSF) to a different body cavity for reabsorption, is the most common treatment for hydrocephalus and has been used for over 40 years.
+Shunting, or using a small silicone tube to carry the cerebrospinal fluid (CSF) to a different body cavity for reabsorption, is the most common treatment for hydrocephalus.
 While shunts may be lifesaving, they are man-made devices and may fail for a variety of reasons.

 Endoscopic means that the surgery is performed with the use of an endoscope.
-An endoscope is a thin tube that has a strong light, a powerful magnifying lens and a passage through which tiny instruments are passed.
+An endoscope is a thin tube that has a strong light, a powerful magnifying lens and an opening where tiny instruments are passed.

 Third ventriculostomy refers to the area of the brain where the bypass is made.
-Because the most common site of blockage is the narrow pathway between the third and fourth ventricle of the brain (the aqueduct of Sylvius), the bypass is made through the thin membrane in the bottom (or floor) of the third ventricle.
+Because the most common site of blockage is the narrow pathway between the third and fourth ventricle of the brain, the bypass is made through the thin membrane in the bottom (or floor) of the third ventricle.

 The cerebrospinal fluid may then flow from the lateral to the third ventricle and from the third ventricle through the new opening to the normal fluid chambers below the base of the brain.